stldsa/site/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to the codebase for the St Louis DSA website!
-We hope this guide will make it easy for newcomers to contribute to website features.
+We hope this guide will make it easy for newcomers to get set up and contribute to website features.

 ## Before You Begin